Aliases for C1QC Gene

 GeneCards Summary for C1QC Gene

 C1QC (Complement Component 1, Q Subcomponent, C Chain) is a Protein Coding gene.
 Diseases associated with C1QC include c1q deficiency and immunodeficiency due to an early component of complement deficiency.
-Among its related pathways are Complement and coagulation cascades and Immune System.
+Among its related pathways are Toll-like receptor signaling pathway and Complement and coagulation cascades.
 An important paralog of this gene is COL8A1.

 UniProtKB/Swiss-Prot for C1QC Gene